Quickstart: Create a new Azure API Management instance by using the Azure portal

 Sign in to the Azure portal.

-Create a new service
+Create a new instance

 From the Azure portal menu, select Create a resource.
 You can also select Create a resource on the Azure Home page.